 Sustainability within biathlon is defined as:

 The everyday behaviours of everyone in the biathlon family that create an overall balance between our social, economic and environmental actions and impact in order to ensure that the current and future generations may continue to enjoy the joy of snow sports and nature.

 In September 2020, the IBU approved its Sustainability Policy and Sustainability Strategy 2020-2030.
-As an outdoor winter sport, biathlon is directly affected by climate change so it is only logical that one of the central tenets of the new strategy is to become climate neutral by 2030.Sustainability PolicyIBU Sustainability Strategy 2020-2030
+As an outdoor winter sport, biathlon is directly affected by climate change so it is only logical that one of the central tenets of the new strategy is to reduce the sport's climate impact by 50% and become climate neutral by 2030.Sustainability PolicyIBU Sustainability Strategy 2020-2030

 Designed to deliver concrete benefits on a local level, the ten-year strategy is built around five Focus Areas and three levels of stakeholders as shown in the IBU Sustainability Framework below.

 The IBU has invited a leading group of experts to join its Sustainability Expert Reference Group (ERG).
 The ERG brings together international professionals and thought leaders who will contribute external advice to the IBU on its sustainability journey.
 Representing various fields and areas of expertise, it will play an important role in ensuring that the IBU’s sustainability strategy is complemented – and challenged – by diverse perspectives through external consultation.
 Read more about the experts here.

 As part of its commitment to climate action, the IBU is also a member of the UN Sports for Climate Action Framework.
 Read more about it here.